beancount/fava/docs/usage.rst

 To learn how to create your beancount file, refer to `Getting Started with Beancount
 <https://docs.google.com/document/d/1P5At-z1sP8rgwYLHso5sEy3u4rMnIUDDgob9Y_BYuWE/>`__
 guide.
-Martin Blais has written a great deal of very detailed documention for Beancount, see the `Beancount Documentation
+Martin Blais has written a great deal of very detailed documentation for Beancount, see the `Beancount Documentation
 <https://docs.google.com/document/d/1RaondTJCS_IUPBHFNdT8oqFKJjVJDsfsn6JEjBG04eA>`__
 page for an index of the available documentation.